coreymunn3/coreymunn3/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💼 &nbsp; Frontend Developer
+- 💼 &nbsp; Full Stack Developer
 - 🎓 &nbsp; Graduated in 2014 with Business Accountng Degree from Univeristy of Miami
 - 🧗🏻‍♂️ &nbsp; Rock Climbing in my free time